johnmaybury/a68s-scripts/README.md

 NB: I've created an executable using this (will be bin\init0.exe) but it will produce code that the rest of the ACK won't like.

-Also included is hilo.8 - an A68S version of DG's hilo.* example program(s).
+Also included is hilo.8 - an A68S version of DG's hilo.* example progra